AndrewConway/ConcreteSTV/ElectionRules.md

 - **Vic2018** My interpretation of the rules post the 2018 conflict resolution (and a reasonable if not literal interpretation of prior rules).

+## WA upper house (Legislative Council)

+The WA rules are relatively straight forward, although there is some ambiguity about when the election ends, and the division of transfers during a surplus is very ambiguous.
+See the [source code](wa/src/lib.rs) for more detailed comments.

+Thanks to Yington Li for some conversation about this ambiguity; errors are my own.

+Unfortunately the WAEC does not publish full vote data, and so it is difficult to verify their count.
+Even worse, while their website is quite user friendly, most years they only publish a summary of the distribution of preferences that is insufficient for me to work out what they did.
+However the 2008 distribution of preferences is sufficiently detailed to be able to check most of the ambiguities.

+- **WA2008** My interpretation of the Western Australian Legislative Council rules consistent with the 2008 published official distribution of preferences.